-We are home for a few days.
+We are home for a few days after several weeks on the road.
+Next week we are leaving for AR and MO.
 Please pray for our upcoming revivals and “End Times” Revelation Bible conference.
 Beverly has been going to several doctors for different tests.
-So far every thing is looking good.
+It appears you will be having some surgery in August.
+Pray for her please.
 I’m continuing to work on my new book and bible conference on the Book of Daniel.

 We are available for Meet Jesus Crusades, Revivals, and “End Times” Revelation Bible Conferences.
 Just give me a call at 214-801-7383 and we would be happy to give you a date.
 Let’s keep looking up.
 It could be today.